ekourkchi/galaxy_inclination/README.md

    - What to do if I feel lost and need to repeat the whole process for the target galaxy, i.e. the galaxy with '??' sign?
 Click on the "Redo" button and repeat the process.

    - What to do if I am not confident enough with the results I am getting for the current galaxy?
 Click on the "Skip" button.
-The program will choose another galaxy galaxy randomly.
+The program will choose another galaxy randomly.

    - What to do to completely quit the program?
 Click on the "Exit" button, and take a break.